vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/markdown.md

 ::: info Frontmatter

-Frontmatter is a very important concept in VuePress.
+Frontmatter is a important concept in VuePress.
 If you don’t know it, you need to read [Frontmatter Introduction](../../basic/vuepress/markdown.md#front-matter).

 :::